-Since the first draft of the Draft Rural Land Use Strategy was released, the Department of Primary Industries has released 'Planning for agriculture in rural land use strategies.
+Since the first draft of the Draft Rural Land Use Strategy was released, the Department of Primary Industries has released 'Planning for agriculture in rural land use strategies'.
 The revised version of the Strategy considers and is generally consistent with this guidance.

-This revised version of the Draft Rural Land Use Strategy considers feedback provided by the community and the community reference group (CRG).
-This includes the removal of the proposed C3 Environmental Management Zone and simplifying the document, which now focuses on seven key policy objectives with links to related documents.
-Minimum lot size has been considered through a combined land capability assessment and holdings analysis at a smaller scale as suggested by the CRG and is addressed in Appendix 1.
+Based on the first round of consultation with the community and the Community Reference Group (CRG), the Draft Rural Land Use Strategy was revised.
+The changes made includes the removal of the proposed C3 Environmental Management Zone and simplifying the document, which now focuses on seven key policy directions with links to related documents.
+Minimum lot size has been considered through a combined land capability assessment and holdings analysis at a smaller scale as suggested by the CRG and can be found at Appendix 1.